 Home offices have become more permanent as many workers will continue to work from home into 2021.
 There are a number of essentials that your home office needs in order to help you work efficiently.
-Here are 5 important ones you can’t miss.
+Here are 5 important things to buy for working from home.

 A good home office chair